You Can Negotiate With The Right Skills

-If you can prove to them that you are an excellent tenant or will be then you might be in luck.
-The costs involved with negotiating a reasonable rent with good tenants is huge to a landlord or property management team.
-Less expenses means more profit and money or upkeep on the properties.
+If you can prove to them that you are an excellent tenant or will be, then you might be in luck.

-My advice would be to know what you want before you go in and arm yourself with research and lots of positive things to say about your rental habits and needs.
+My advice would be to know what you want before you go in and arm yourself with research and lots of positive things about your rental habits and needs.

-I can offer you all the rent negotiation tips today to help you out but only you know your landlord or property management team and the way you live as a tenant.
+I can offer you all the rent negotiation tips today to help you out, but only you know your landlord or property management team and how you live as a tenant.

-If lower rent is on your mind because you simply can’t fit a rent increase into your budget let it be known.
-Make sure you take all avenues of earning extra money into consideration as well.
+Let it be known if lower rent is on your mind because you can’t fit a rent increase into your budget.

-Simply adding a few hours of over-time, part-time job, buying low and selling high, using your skills, or re-arranging your budget categories might just help.
+Simply adding a few hours of overtime, a part-time job, buying low and selling high, using your skills, or re-arranging your budget categories might help.

 Negotiating a rent increase with your landlord if you live in a house may be easier as you could offer to maintain the property if that is not in your lease instead of the increase.

-Saving the landlord money from hiring a company to do the property maintenance or him/herself might be the ticket to your rent decrease.
+Saving the landlord money from hiring property maintenance might be the ticket to your rent decrease.

-We have friends of ours who rent a country property and the landlord reduced their rent by $300 a month and told them not to call him for anything unless the house burnt to the ground or it was a major issue.
+He told them not to call him for anything unless the house burnt to the ground or it was a significant issue.

-This worked out perfect for them as they are battling large debt amounts and not getting a rent increase is a big deal.
+This worked out perfectly for them as they are battling significant debt, and not getting a rent increase is a big deal.

-If there is nothing then all you can do is tell it like it is, have a game plan and hope for the best.
+If there is nothing, all you can do is tell it like it is, have a game plan and hope for the best.